Key takeaways

 If you are applying for a new Wells Fargo balance transfer card, you must first be approved before you can transfer a balance.
 Then you can complete your balance transfer in one of three ways:

-In each case, you’ll need to provide the number of your existing credit card (the one with the balance you’d like to transfer to Wells Fargo), as well as the total balance you’d like to transfer from your existing card balance to your Wells Fargo card.
+In each case, you’ll need to provide the number of the credit card you’re transferring the balance from, as well as the total balance you’d like to transfer to your new Wells Fargo card.

 If you want to do the balance transfer online, log in to your Wells Fargo account and select “Account Management” followed by “Request Balance Transfer.”
-If you want to do it over the phone, call 1-800-642-4720.
+If you want to do it over the phone, call the number on the back of your credit card.
 You can also visit a Wells Fargo banking location to learn more about your balance transfer options.

 Here are some additional tips and tricks to help you through the process: